 These pics were taken while walking along Corso Garibaldi - one of the main shopping streets in Reggio Calabria.

 Here you can shop to your heart's content as this street features an interesting mix of designer shops and bargain stores within some gorgeous rustic buildings.
-Running parallel to the sea, you can enjoy the side street water views or the mountainous background in the distance.
+It's a haven for those seeking quality products at reasonable prices.
+From well-known brands to local artisans, this vibrant street presents an array of options to suit your preferences and budget.

 Roccella Jonica is picturesque seaside town located on the Ionian Sea.

 It's famous landmark is the Norman Castle that sits high on the hill, overlooking the town and coastline.
+Its presence adds a touch of history and grandeur to the already mesmerizing landscape.
 The town itself has been awarded a blue flag on many occasions for the outstandingly clean sea and beaches.

 Best time I think to visit are the weeks leading up to Ferragosto - an annual Italian public holiday held on August 15 during the peak summer season.
 This town is buzzing with atmosphere and festas till the early hours of the morning.
 Also celebrated at this time is the Roccella Jazz Festival, which hosts many well-known international artists that come to sing and play in some of the local bars and restaurants.